 Throughout the year, East West College hosts a wide variety of continuing education seminars and workshops focusing on massage and bodywork taught by highly qualified instructors who provide excellent graduate-level instruction.
-The schedule is available on the East West College website, as well as in a continuing education flyer that is available at the College.
+The schedule is available on the East West College website.
 East West College alumni in good standing are eligible for a 10% discount on many of the continuing education courses offered at the College.